LD-Reborn/embeddingsearch/README.md

   - Level 2: `{"Name": "...", "Value": 0.53, "Datapoints": [{"Name": "title", "Value": 0.65, "Embeddings": [{"Model": "bge-m3", "Value": 0.87}, {...}]}, {...}]}`
 - Add "Click-Through" result evaluation (For each entity: store a list of queries that led to the entity being chosen by the user.
 Then at query-time choose the best-fitting entry and maybe use it as another datapoint?
 Or use a separate weight function?)
 - Reranker/Crossencoder/RAG (or anything else beyond initial retrieval) support
-- Improve error messaging for when retrieving a searchdomain fails.
 - Remove the `id` collumns from the database tables where the table is actually identified (and should be unique by) the name, which should become the new primary key.
 - Improve performance & latency (Create ready-to-go processes where each contain an n'th share of the entity cache, ready to perform a query.
 Prepare it after creating the entity cache.)
 - Make the API server (~~and indexer, once it is done~~ Indexer: done, Server: todo) a docker container